 - Simmer until the posole kernels have popped open and become tender.
 The amount of time could vary quite a bit, depending on the brand and quality of the corn kernels, between 2 to over 5 hours!
 Periodically nibble a kernel or two to test for doneness.
 Add more water if it seems too thick.
 Again, when most of the kernels have popped (like popcorn in liquid, literally), it should be ready.

 - About midway into the simmering, add 1 to 2 teaspoons of salt (depending on the saltiness of the stock, if used).
+If the flavors seem too strong, feel free to remove some of the chiles or the cinnamon stick.

 - About an hour so before serving, add the Mexican oregano to the posole.
 I tend to throw in a small bunch tied into a small bundle; because its flavor can be strong, I often remove the oregano bundle right before serving.